Seven Forms of Non-Monogamy

-In contemporary US culture, monogamy means two people agreeing to have sex only with each other and no one else.
-Classical monogamy – a single relationship between people who marry as virgins, remain sexually exclusive their entire lives, and become celibate upon the death of the partner – has been replaced by serial monogamy – a cycle in which people are sexually exclusive with each other for a period of time, break up, and then re-partner in another sexually exclusive relationship with a different person.
+In contemporary U.S. culture, monogamy means two people agreeing to have sex only with each other and no one else.
+Classical monogamy — a single relationship between people who marry as virgins, remain sexually exclusive their entire lives, and become celibate upon the death of the partner — has been replaced by serial monogamy.
+Serial monogamy is a cycle in which people are sexually exclusive with each other for a period of time, break up, and then re-partner in another sexually exclusive relationship with a different person.

-Non-monogamies, in contrast, are more diverse and vary by degrees of honesty, sexual openness, importance of rules/structure, and emotional connection.
-People who have non-monogamous relationships in the United States range from religious practitioners of polygyny involved in Islam or the Fundamentalist Latter Day Saints (Mormons) who are often personally and politically conservative, to practitioners of polyamory or relationship anarchy who tend to be personally and politically liberal or progressive.
-Especially among the more liberal groups, there is significant overlap with other unconventional subcultures such as Pagans, geeks, gamers, science fiction enthusiasts, and practitioners of BDSM (previously known as sadomasochism, also termed kinky sex or kinksters).
+Non-monogamous relationships, in contrast, are more diverse and vary by degrees of honesty, sexual openness, importance of rules/structure, and emotional connection.
+People who have non-monogamous relationships in the United States range from those religious practitioners of polygyny involved in Islam or the Fundamentalist Latter Day Saints (Mormons), who are often personally and politically conservative, to practitioners of polyamory or relationship anarchy, who tend to be personally and politically liberal or progressive.
+Especially among the more liberal groups, there is significant overlap with other unconventional subcultures, such as Pagans, geeks, gamers, science-fiction enthusiasts, and practitioners of BDSM (previously known as sadomasochism, also termed kinky sex or kinksters).

 Even though contemporary society agrees that cheating is undesirable, people still do it regularly.
-Scholars estimate that approximately 20-25 percent of ever-married men and 10-15 percent of ever-married women admit to having an affair at some point in their relationship.
-Cheating has gotten easier, as technology has expanded opportunities for infidelity by helping us find our old high school crushes on Facebook or casual encounters on Craigslist and OKCupid.
-Defining cheating can be quite difficult because it may include a wide variety of behaviors that are not directly physical sex, from sending virtual flowers to video chatting on Skype, or a “chaste” lunch date with no physical contact but an emotionally intimate conversation fraught with repressed passion to paid phone sex with a professional.
+Scholars estimate that approximately 20 to 25 percent of ever-married men and 10 to 15 percent of ever-married women admit to having an affair at some point in their relationship.
+Cheating has gotten easier, as technology has expanded opportunities for infidelity by helping us find our old high-school crushes on Facebook or arrange casual encounters on Craigslist and OKCupid.
+Defining cheating can be quite difficult, because it may include a wide variety of behaviors that are not directly physical sex, from sending virtual flowers to video chatting on Skype to a “chaste” lunch date with no physical contact, but an emotionally intimate conversation fraught with repressed passion, to paid phone sex with a professional.

-Alongside (and even predating) monogamy, cultures throughout the world have long practiced polygamy -- a form of marriage consisting of more than two persons.
-The most common form of multiple partner marriage is polygyny, a marriage of one husband and multiple wives who are each sexually exclusive with the husband.
-Worldwide, Muslims are those who are most likely to be polygynous, with the highest concentrations of contemporary polygyny in the Middle East and parts of Africa.
-Polyandry --a marriage of one wife to multiple husbands -- is far more rare, as marriages between one woman and multiple men have received less social, political, and cultural support than have polygynous relationships.
+Alongside (and even predating) monogamy, cultures throughout the world have long practiced polygamy — a form of marriage consisting of more than two persons.
+The most common form of multiple partner marriage is polygyny, a marriage of one husband and multiple wives, who are each sexually exclusive with the husband.
+Worldwide, Muslims are most likely to be polygynous, with the highest concentrations of contemporary polygyny in the Middle East and parts of Africa.
+Polyandry — a marriage of one wife to multiple husbands — is far more rare, as marriages between one woman and multiple men have received less social, political, and cultural support than have polygynous relationships.

 Among recognized or intentional forms of non-monogamy, swinging is the best known and most popular.
 Most broadly, swinging involves committed couples consensually exchanging partners specifically for sexual purposes.
-It is tremendously diverse, ranging from brief interactions between or among strangers at sex parties or clubs, to groups of friends who know each other and socialize for many years.
-Begun as the practice of “wife swapping” among US Air Force pilots after World War II, swinging has spread across the globe and become quite popular on the Internet.
-Generally a heterosexually-focused sub-culture, swingers have a reputation for being much more open to “girl on girl” same-sex interaction but often explicitly reject sexual contact between men at swing clubs or parties.
+It is tremendously diverse, ranging from brief interactions between or among strangers at sex parties or clubs, to groups of friends who know each other and have socialized for many years.
+Begun as the practice of “wife-swapping” among U.S. Air Force pilots after World War II, swinging has spread across the globe and become quite popular on the Internet.
+Generally a heterosexual-focused subculture, swingers have a reputation for being much more open to “girl-on-girl” same-sex interaction, but often explicitly reject sexual contact between men at swing clubs or parties.

-Popularized within the last few years by Dan Savage, monogamish relationships are those in which a couple is primarily monogamous but allows varying degrees of sexual contact with others.
-As with other non-monogamies, rules structuring these external sexual contacts vary by couple: Some allow only one-night stands (no second time with the same person) or only specific kinds of sexual activity (ie. kissing and groping are OK but no intercourse) and others have time (no more than a week) or location limitations (only when people are traveling or not at home).
+Popularized within the last few years by Dan Savage, monogamish relationships are those in which a couple is primarily monogamous, but allows varying degrees of sexual contact with others.
+As with other non-monogamous relationships, rules structuring these external sexual contacts vary by couple: Some allow only one-night stands (no second time with the same person) or only specific kinds of sexual activity (i.e., kissing and groping are OK, but no intercourse), and others have time or location limitations (e.g., no more than a week, or only when people are traveling or not at home).

 Polyamory and Polyfidelity